bchaffin/bchaffin.github.io/skylake/skylake.markdown

 to play well with the per-core ratio limits.
 Setting it to "legacy" mode, which lets the operating system request frequencies, fixed that.
-As far as I can tell, this is a bug in the internal power management firmware of the CPU.
+As far as I can tell, this is a bug in the internal power management algorithms of the CPU.

 The second problem was that as I ran stress tests which used AVX3 on more cores, the performance (and power consumption) would suddenly